kgisl/pythonFDP/units/glossary.md

 Examples of binary files are
   - files opened in binary mode (`'rb'`, `'wb'` or `'rb+'`),
   - `sys.stdin.buffer`,
-  - sys.stdout.buffer, and
+  - `sys.stdout.buffer`, and
   - instances of `io.BytesIO` and `gzip.GzipFile`.

 See also
-A text file reads and writes str objects.
+A text file reads and writes string objects.

 ## coroutine